Iman-dorri/Synvoy/Document/Synvoy_Project_Documentation.md

 ## Project Overview

-**TripLink** is a comprehensive smart platform that combines travel planning, price monitoring, and social connectivity.
+**Synvoy** is a comprehensive smart platform that combines travel planning, price monitoring, and social connectivity.
 The application serves as a personal travel and shopping assistant that helps users find the best deals, plan trips collaboratively, and make informed purchasing decisions through AI-powered recommendations.

 ### Vision Statement
 To become the ultimate smart companion for travelers and shoppers, connecting people through shared interests while optimizing their spending through intelligent price monitoring and AI assistance.